johnnovak/RML-Amiga/docs/docs/manual/save-states.md

 # Save states

-WinUAE save states capture the entire state of the emulated machine and write it into a so called **state file** that you can restore later instantaneously.
+WinUAE save states capture the entire state of the emulated machine and write it into a so-called **state file** that you can restore later instantaneously.
 They are useful to save your progress in games that don't have built-in save game support.
 You can also use save states as an alternative saving mechanism in most (but not all) games.